-- Change settings to flag population outliers. - With this option you can flag features and local background regions that have intensities beyond the confidence limit for the distribution of the intensities for the replicate features and local background regions on the microarray. - Change settings to flag non-uniform features and background region (outliers).
+- Change settings to flag population outliers.
+With this option you can flag features and local - With this option you can flag features and local background regions that have intensities beyond the confidence limit for the distribution of the intensities for the replicate features and local background regions on the microarray. - Change settings to flag non-uniform features and background region (outliers).